 Double Check Valve Backflow Assembly

 Backflow preventers/assemblies prevent the entry of harmful substances into drinking water supply.
 Contaminants or polluting substances may enter the drinking water source when the pressure of polluted source exceeds the pressure of the potable source.
 This action is called backflow and it is typically caused by back siphonage or backpressure.

 Reduced Pressure Zone Backflow Assembly

-a registered backflow-prevention device tester once a year.
+a registered backflow-prevention assembly tester once a year.

-An untested backflow device is considered a potential hazard.
+An untested backflow assembly is considered a potential hazard.